TRAINING – What we offer

 Other days and venues to be advised by coach

-Other days and venues to be advised by coach.
+Other days and venues are to be advised by the coach.

 Road and cross-country athletes can also train with the middle distance groups on the track.
 In the summer, many of our road and cross-country athletes compete in the longer track races whilst track athletes wishing to compete in the longer events often train with the Marathon Squad, supplementing their training with speed work.

 Read why our women’s veteran team manager, Jo Wilding, returned to Brighton & Hove AC and athletics after a 21-year break HERE.